Gluten-Free Zucchini Bread (Grain-Free)

 - ½ cup olive oil

-- 2 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

 - 1 cup grated zucchini (slightly more if your zucchini isn’t moist)